 Skip to main content

-THE SWAN PLAYBOOK: How To Exit A Car (Without Exposing Yourself)
+THE SWAN STANDARD: How To Exit A Car (Without Exposing Yourself)

 Darling, let us address a small but persistent tragedy of modern life: the graceless disembarkation.
 It’s not a scandal in the grand sense—no diamonds missing, no society marriages collapsing, but rather a quiet, recurring catastrophe played out in parking lots and curbside drop-offs everywhere.
 A flash here, a fluster there, and suddenly one’s “unmentionables” have made an unsolicited debut.